usa-covid-aequologica-net/usa.covid.aequologica.net/README.md

 2. **day** or **daily** / tot or total,
 3. log or logarithmic / **lin** or **linear**,
 4. per or percapita / **abs** or **absolute**,
-5. any number between 1 and **21** incl. will set the size of the average,
+5. any number between 1 and 28 incl. will set the size of the average - default is **7**,
 6. start date in YYYY-MM-DD format; default is March 1st, 2020, i.e. **2020-03-01** (nb. there is no data before January 21, 2020).

 Categories must be separated by comma.
 Otherwise, parsing is rather lenient :